Richard Wolfe: Indian Posse

 In October 1993, the Indian Posse had its major gang war with another gang, the War Party.
 Richard made a ruse of an offer of surrender as he recalled in an interview: "We told him [the leader of the War Party] we wanted to sit down and make a deal with him, talk to him.
 We showed him two pounds of weed.
 We told him we're got more of this for you and your crew, but we need to talk about it.
 Come for a ride, He bit on the bait, sure enough".
 On Halloween 1993, the leaders of the War Party drove out to meet the Indian Posse leaders in a forest where they were ambushed and ordered to dig their own graves.
 Richard had seen how effective this tactic was from his experiences with the outlaw biker gangs, and as the leaders of the War Party begged for their lives as they went digging into the earth, Richard told them he would spare their lives in exchange for them joining the Indian Posse.
-As the leaders of the War Party starred at their own graves, they capitulated.
+As the leaders of the War Party stared at their own graves, they capitulated.
 Along with Danny, Richard rented an apartment on Redwood Avenue and set up a clubhouse on Pritchard Avenue.
 The Indian Posse came into conflict with another gang, the North End Brotherhood, over drug sales at the Merchant's Hotel, leading for Richard to tell them: "We make good money here.
 Either you guys go with us or we can go to war".
 The North End Brotherhood folded and joined the Indian Posse.
 On 9 February 1994, a member of a rival gang, the Overlords, shot at the house of an Indian Posse member, leading to a drive-by shooting in revenge later that night.
 The outbreak of gang violence with drive-by shootings led for the media to give more attention to the Indian Posse.
 In early 1994, Richard was convicted of drug charges and sent to Headingley Correctional Centre, where his main task to smuggle in drugs to sell to the other inmates.